 - Create tools, such as training and grant programs for small business owners, to streamline commercial site selection processes.

-Communities have active organizations, leaders, and professionals that can contribute to implementing the strategies provided in the previous section.
+Communities have active organizations, leaders, and professionals who can contribute to implementing the strategies provided in the previous section.

 Built environment and public health professionals should consider, and if applicable, reach out to the following groups to coordinate commercial development.
 These groups can also recommend other organizations that may be able to collaborate.